sage-code/maj/README.md

 * The above lexicon do not include all Maj words;
 * This lexicon is work in progress and subject to changes;
-* This lexicon has about 1600 words in it;
+* This lexicon will have about 1000 words in it;

 ## Contribution